texas-mcallen-mission/sheetCore/docs/classes/RawSheetData.md

 !!WARNING!!
 This is a direct call to RawSheetData - wrap it in a SheetData instance before using it!

-Returns the data from this sheet as an array of objects.
+ If use_iterant is set to true in the passed in config, includes an iterant with the key stored at this.crud_iterant_name Returns the data from this sheet as an array of objects.
 Each object represents a row in this sheet and contains the data for that row as properties.
 Only includes rows below the header row.
 Blank rows (rows whose leftmost cell is the empty string) are skipped.

 #### Returns